 John Ritenbaugh focuses upon Abraham's example of going to war.
 Even though God does not glorify war, there are spiritual parallels we can learn from it, including discipline and self-sacrifice.
 Abraham was willing to lay down his life to rescue his nephew. . .

-Most people consider the second commandment to deal with making or falling down before a pagan idol, but it has far greater scope.
-John Ritenbaugh shows that it covers all aspects of the way we worship, including setting ourselves up in God's place by becoming enslaved to our own desires.
+Most people consider the second commandment to deal with making or falling down before a pagan idol, but it covers all aspects of the way we worship.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.